Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 A hiking boots review should be fair and balanced: what I like, what I don't like, with plenty of details, and that's what you'll find here.

 I always like to start off on the right foot (OOH, a hiking pun!), so let me list the reasons I love these: KEEN Targhee II Mid-hiking boots.

-NOTE: I am not pushing REI on you.
+NOTE: I am not pushing these KEEN hiking boots on you.

-If you purchase these boots using the links on this page, Hiking For Her receives a tiny (pennies on the dollar) commission without costing you a penny extra.
+If you purchase these boots using the links on this page, Hiking For Her receives a small (pennies on the dollar) commission without costing you a penny extra.

 Nobody asked me to write this review; I just want to tell you what works for me so you can make smart hiking gear choices with your hard earned money.

 It also creates less calf fatigue, although I’m probably giving up some muscle toning and conditioning by going lighter.

-2. I bought them a half size too big, to accommodate my high arches, wide feet, and tendency toward swollen sore toes.
-They feel lovely on my feet, even 10 miles into a 14 mile hike.
+I bought them a half size too big, to accommodate my high arches, wide feet, and tendency toward swollen sore toes.

 The larger size, however, created a balance problem while going uphill or navigating rocky terrain.